cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingOptimisationTriggerAgent/README.md

 # District Heating Optimisation Trigger Agent

 This `District Heating Optimisation Trigger Agent` can be used to trigger recurring optimisations of the district heating system in Pirmasens (including the simulation of corresponding emission dispersion) according to the latest use case design using [chained derivations].
-For each time step to optimise/simulate, a corresponding `SimulationTime` instance is instantiated or update, together with three time `Interval` instances representing the current optimisation horizon and two time series histories required for the Forecasting Agent, respectively.
+For each time step to optimise/simulate, a corresponding `SimulationTime` instance is instantiated or update, together with a time `Interval` instance representing the current optimisation horizon and two time `Durations` specifying the length of historical time series data required for the Forecasting Agent.

 For details, please see the provided link to the derivation design together with the [OntoTimeSeries (Miro board)] and [OntoHeatNet (Miro board)].